Mark Cameron

 When to use a Time and Material pricing strategy?

-Time and Materials contracts are perfect for projects where the scope and requirements are hard to finalize at the beginning.
+Time and Materials contracts are perfect for projects where the scope and requirements are hard to finalise at the beginning.
 They are often chosen by businesses that want to build software projects lasting at least 2-3 months with advanced project management.
 The Time and Materials pricing model works great if specifications are evolving, and it’s important for the client to control the whole project.
 It might be a good choice for building cross-platform apps because of the development complexity.
 Consider this model if your key objective is to deliver the highest quality possible.

 Fixed-Price vs Time and Material pricing model